mobanisto/pinpit-gradle-plugin/README.md

 ## Platform compatibility

 It's currently possible to build Linux and Windows packages from a Linux host system.
+Also, Windows packages can be built on Windows.
 All other combinations do not work yet.

 One building block for bundling packages for any platform is creating a JDK runtime image to ship with the application.